By Eric Brandt

 Although the Ford Expedition has entered a new generation, it carried over the turbocharged 3.5-liter V6 engine that powered the previous generation.
 However, the new standard tuning makes 400 horsepower, and it’s upgradeable to 440 horsepower.
 A 10-speed automatic transmission sends output to the rear or all four wheels.

-We expect the new Expedition’s fuel economy to be similar to the old Expedition since the same EcoBoost engine is under the hood.
-The 2024 model was rated at 17 city/23 highway/19 combined mpg with rear-wheel drive.
+The 2025 Ford Expedition is rated at 16 city/24 highway/19 combined mpg with rear-wheel drive.
 Subtract one from each of those numbers for the 4-wheel drive models.

 These fuel economy ratings are about average for this class, but the hybrid Toyota Sequoia and the diesel versions of the Chevy Tahoe and GMC Yukon are more efficient.
 The Jeep Wagoneer, also powered by a turbo 6-cylinder, is about as efficient as the Expedition.
 The fact that the Expedition runs on regular-grade gas helps keep the fuel costs manageable, the optional 6.2-liter V8 in its GM rivals requires premium.

 Historically, some full-size SUVs have had interior dimensions that don’t feel so full-size, especially in the third row.
-However, clever packaging in the Ford Expedition yields a truly massive interior with adult-friendly seating in all three rows.
-There’s also plenty of cargo space to boot, and the second- and third-row seats all fold flat creating an enormous cargo hold with a flat floor.
+However, clever packaging in the Ford Expedition yields a truly massive interior.
+There’s also plenty of cargo space to boot, and the second- and third-row seats all fold flat, creating an enormous cargo hold with a flat floor.
+However, cargo space behind the third row is a little tight for such a big SUV.
+There’s 21.6 cubic feet of space back there, which is less than the Chevy Tahoe and Jeep Wagoneer.

 Interior materials get nicer as you work your way into pricier trims.
 All but the base Active trim have leather seats, and the King Ranch model boasts what Ford calls Mesa Del Rio leather with Kingsville stitching.
 A fully loaded Expedition feels like a luxury SUV inside, but it’s also priced like one.

 The new Expedition has a unique screen arrangement.
-A large 24-inch display is perched on the dash in front of the driver, serving as a digital gauge cluster and an infotainment readout.
+A large 24-inch display is perched on the dash in front of the driver, serving as a digital gauge cluster and a nav screen with a small section that’s customizable.
 But that’s not meant to be tapped with your fingers; a more traditional 13.2-inch infotainment display is on the center stack for controlling your maps, music, and other functions.
 Wireless Android Auto and Apple CarPlay are standard.
+We love what Ford calls the Ford Digital Experience, it’s an excellent execution of multiple big screens that are clear and easy to use.
+The oval-shaped steering wheel helps to keep it all easy to read.

 The exterior design of the Ford Expedition strikes a nice balance of modern and traditional.
 It’s satisfyingly boxy, but a handsome light signature and stylish wheels make it look modern.
 The look changes quite a bit throughout the lineup; the Tremor looks rugged, the Platinum looks fancy, and the King Ranch is like a cowboy wearing his Sunday best.